HallaSurvivor/Blog/_posts/2021-12-08-hitomezashi-maker.md

   - pretty-pictures
 ---

-It's been a long time since I've done something artistic, and a recent [numberphile video][1] gave me something small and simple to do!
+It's been a hot second since I've done something artistic, and a recent [numberphile video][1] gave me something small and simple to do!
 Plus, a really close friend of mine is a talented fibre artist, and since this type of artwork ([hitomezashi][2]) is originally a kind